terreng/simple-web-server/website/src/index.md

 actionText: Download →
 actionLink: /download/
 features:
-- title: Easy to customize
+- title: Easy to configure
   details: Change server options with just a few clicks.
 - title: Run multiple & in the background
   details: Run multiple web servers at the same time, even when the app is closed.